 Transcribed copy of a handwritten letter from Jill Wakeman (Goodman) to friends dated Saturday, June 25 and Monday, June 27, 1966.
 Discusses the Meredith March against Fear and the rally held in Jackson afterwards, where speakers included civil...

 Oral history.; Interview conducted April 28, 2001 in Takoma Park, Maryland, at Larry Rubin's home.
-Rubin is a civil rights and social justice activist.
-Born in Philadelphia, Rubin discusses how he came to be involved in social affairs and how he...
+Larry Rubin was born in Philadelphia, Pennsylvania.
+A civil rights and social justice activist, Rubin worked in Albany, Georgia, and then in north...

 Oral history.; An interview conducted on March 14, 2006 with Penny Dean, Hancock County Board of Supervisors board secretary.
 Dean discusses her experiences during Hurricane Katrina as well as recovery efforts.